FrancescoDiCursi/unipi-ai4society-plan-assistant/README.md

    - **(⟳) Refresh button**: it refreshes the selected courses;

-   - **(ⓘ) Show plan info**: it opens a popup showing 4 counters
+   - **(ⓘ) Show plan info**: it opens a popup showing 6 counters

-     (i.e., number of selected elements and their hours for all courses, those with and without exam)
+     (i.e., number of selections and their relative amount of hours for all courses, those with and without exam)

      The button is red if the thresholds are not reached, green otherwise.